 Aside from providing a home with clean beds, love and care, The Neve Michael Children’s Village is also home to many on-site facilities…

-- Family homes which provide a sense of normalcy
+- Family Homes which provide a sense of normalcy (Including Jusidman Family Homes – Beit Hermon and Beit Carmel)

-- The Children’s Emergency Crisis Center is able to provide immediate refuge for a child at risk.
+- The Children’s Emergency Crisis Center provides immediate 24/7 refuge for a child at risk

-- The first ever Teenage Girls Crisis Center in Israel, also provides a safe place for young women at risk.
+- The first and only Jusidman Teenage Girls’ Crisis Center in Israel that provides a safe place for teenage girls at risk.

 - A Therapy Enrichment Center tailored to meet the individual needs of the children